edneide/risk-diagrams-COVID19/README.md

 # Risk diagrams for COVID-19

-In this repository you can find the R code to generate risk diagrams to follow up COVID-19 dynamics in any place, at state, region or country level.
+In this repository you can find the R code to generate the risk diagrams to follow up COVID-19 dynamics in any place, at state, region or country level.
+The proposed methodology can be found at https://www.frontiersin.org/articles/10.3389/fpubh.2021.633123/full.

+In the figure below, you can see the risk diagram for Brazil.